awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 To remove NNE from a DB instance, do one of the following:
 + To remove NNE from multiple DB instances, remove the NNE option from the option group they belong to\.
 This change affects all DB instances that use the option group\.
 After you remove the NNE option, you don't need to restart your DB instances\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove NNE from a single DB instance, modify the DB instance and specify a different option group that doesn't include the NNE option\.
 You can specify the default \(empty\) option group, or a different custom option group\.
 After you remove the NNE option, you don't need to restart your DB instance\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Related Topics<a name="Oracle.Options.NNE.Related"></a>
 + [Working with Option Groups](USER_WorkingWithOptionGroups.md)